 On Saturdays, we would take our backpacks and shopping bags and head for the Haymarket, a large outdoor farmers market jam-packed with pushcarts and vendors hawking their wares.
 For a little more than $5 we could get a week's worth of fruits and vegetables.
 We also could get fresh fish and cheese if the budget allowed.

 On the rare occasions we had some extra money, we would head for a restaurant on Newbury Street, the English Tea Room.
 Not having much money, we usually ordered salads with the house dressing, which were served in high silver bowls heaped with simple salad greens and a wonderful sour-sweet dressing, and raspberry-filled dinner rolls.
-And
+And the best part of eating at the tea room?
+You could get refills on the salad.

 I was given the alleged "original" recipe for the salad a few years after the restaurant had closed, which was in the late 1970s or early ‘80s.
 I add my usual disclaimer here -- I have no idea whether it is the original.